rackerlabs/docs-cloud-identity/src/wadl/README.md

 # This README relates only to the WADLS in documentation for Auth 2.0 (aka Cloud Identity) #

-**identity-admin.wadl** describes the core API.
+**identity-admin.wadl** describes the core API. **RAX-RATELIMIT.wadl** describes rate-limiting functions.
 Everything else here describes an extension to the core API and is a frozen local copy of a WADL that is maintained alive somewhere else.

 For links to the extensions' live GitHub repos, visit http://red.rackspace.com/display/RED/Source+control+repositories#Sourcecontrolrepositories-Identity.